FarhaanAli05/ResumeBuilder/README.md

 # ICS4U Final Project – Resume Builder

-This Java-based program is an interactive resume builder.
-It accepts user input based on various prompts and works with the user step-by-step to create a resume in the Java console.
+This is a Java-based Resume Builder application created for the ICS4U final project.
+It allows users to input and manage their resume data such as education, work experience, custom sections, and summary details.
+The application organizes this data and formats it into a structured resume in the Java console.

 ---